TraekWells/personal-site/content/projects/green-throne-pet.md

   Green Throne Pet is a pet waste clean up service offered in the Denver area that needed a website to market their services and gain traffic.
 Build with WordPress for easy editing.
-previewImage: /img/default-card-image.png
+previewImage: /img/green-throne-thumbnail-image.jpg
-featuredImage: /img/default-card-image.png
+featuredImage: /img/green-throne-featured-image.jpg
 linkToCode: https://github.com/TraekWells/green-throne-pet
 technology:
   - WordPress
   - CSS
-featured: false
+featured: true
-draft: true
+draft: false
 type: project
 ---